 - Trinosophes is equal parts excellent coffee shop serving pour-overs from Detroit’s best roasters and excellent cafe serving from-scratch fare (including vegan options and a must-try brunch).
 It’s also an art gallery and performance space.
 Most recently, it became the newest home of the popular independent record store, Peoples Records.

-- Held in conjunction with the Detroit Design Festival every September, Eastern Market After Dark is the best way to explore this creative hub, as all of the galleries, studios, retailers and workshops fling open their doors and invite the public in for a rare behind-the-scenes look during this market-wide evening festival.
+- Held in conjunction with the Detroit Month of Design every September, Eastern Market After Dark is the best way to explore this creative hub, as all of the galleries, studios, retailers and workshops fling open their doors and invite the public in for a rare behind-the-scenes look during this market-wide evening festival.

 Eastern Market Hours